German court rejects access to euthanasia medication | DW | 02.02.2022

 Three plaintiffs had requested special permission from BfArM.
 Only one, a 51-year-old who has been suffering from multiple sclerosis for over 20 years, was in court on Wednesday.

-The other two suffer from cancer and a severe mental condition.
+The other two have cancer and another severe mental condition.
 BfArM, with its headquarters in the western city of Bonn, has so far rejected 225 requests for suicide-assisting medication, according to Catholic news agency KNA.

 Germany's Constitutional Court overturned a law two years ago that had strictly outlawed assisting those seeking to end their lives.
 However, the law banning access to lethal medication remains unchanged.